Lameguy64/PSn00bSDK/README.md

   thanks to proper interrupt handling, no crude manual polling of controllers in your main loop.

-* BIOS CD-ROM support with a custom initialization function that doesn't clear other DMA channel settings (such as GPU and SPU DMA) for easier initialization.
+* Full CD-ROM support with data reading, CD audio and XA audio playback.
+  Features built-in ISO9660 file system parser for locating files and supports directories containing more than 30 files.
+Data streaming should also be possible.

 * Uses Sony SDK library syntax for familiarity to experienced programmers and to make porting existing homebrew projects to PSn00bSDK easier.